HackSoftware/Django-Styleguide/README.md

 }
 ```

-**The magic happens in the `ErrorsFormatter` class.** The implementation of that class can be found in the `utils.py` file, located in that repo.
+**The magic happens in the `ErrorsFormatter` class.**

+The implementation of that class can be found [here](https://github.com/HackSoftware/Styleguide-Example/blob/master/styleguide_example/api/errors.py), in the [Styleguide-Example](https://github.com/HackSoftware/Styleguide-Example) repo.

 Combining `ApiErrorsMixin`, the custom exception handler & the errors formatter class, we can have predictable behavior in our APIs, when it comes to errors.

+**A note:**

+> We've moved away from this particular way of formatting errors & we'll be updating the styleguide with a more generic approach.

 ## Testing